malmriv/malmriv.github.io/_posts/2024-05-15-macos-customizations.md

 dragOtherToScroll:start()
 ```

-This post will be in continuous evolution!
+I still have some pending customizations to add later.
+This post will be in continous evolution, as long as I keep using macOS, so feel free to email me if you find some error in the code provided!